 File (GOF) format.
 The genes included in this database are divided into five

 (1) Human and Mouse HPS, in which mutations have been identified in both human and mouse loci.

 (2) Mouse HPS Only, in which only mutations in the mouse HPS genes have been identified so far.

 (3) Putative Mouse or Human HPS, including three genes encoding subunits (blos1, blos2, and snapin) of BLOC-1 that are suggestive to cause HPS if mutated, and the Rab38 gene that causes HPS in rats.
 The Slc7a11 gene mutation causes a mild form of HPS in the subtle gray mice.
-The Slc35d3 gene is a newly identified gene that causes HPS symptoms in a mutant ashen line bred at Roswell Park Cancer Institute.
+The Slc35d3 gene mutation causes platelet dense granule defects similar to HPS.
+The Dock7 gene mutation causes a mild form of HPS in the misty mice.

 (4) HPS Related Syndrome, as described above.

 HPSD is featured with online submision of your mutation data.
 You are welcome to submit your published or unpublished mutation data to HPSD simply by filling out the required fields within the online submission sheet.

 If you refer this HPSD in a publication, please use the following citation:

 Li W, He M, Zhou H, Bourne JW, Liang P. Mutational data integration in gene-oriented files of the Hermansky-Pudlak Syndrome database.
 Hum Mutat, 2006; 27: 402-407.
 [Abstract] [PDF]